 - The George Stephen Charity provides help to farm workers in England or their dependents.
 Single grants up to a maximum of £350 can be made for the purchase of essential household items.

-- The Queen’s Nursing Institute will provide financial support to working and retired nurses who are experiencing financial hardship through physical and mental
+- The Queen’s Nursing Institute will provide financial support to working and retired nurses who are experiencing financial hardship through physical and mental illness.

 - The Benevolent Fund for Nurses in Scotland supports nurses who have worked or trained in Scotland and are experiencing financial difficulties due to their inability to continue working.